The best places to live in New York City

 Upper East Side

-This is a great area for expats moving to the Big Apple with children because, even though not all properties have outside areas, the neighbourhood has plenty of green spaces, making it easy to take the kids to the park to enjoy a bit of fresh air.
-Similarly, the area is popular with active people and expats will get used to seeing lots of runners and cyclists in the locality.
+This is a great area for newcomers moving to the Big Apple with children.
+Although not all properties have outside areas, the neighbourhood has plenty of green spaces, making it easy to take the kids to the park to enjoy a bit of fresh air.
+Similarly, the area is popular with fitness enthusiasts, and new arrivals will get used to seeing lots of runners and cyclists.